The Magellanic Stream at 20 kpc: A New Orbital History for the Magellanic Clouds

-To test our prediction of a 20~kpc Stream, UV or optical spectroscopic studies could be performed to look for absorption at Magellanic velocities towards distant MW halo stars, such as Blue Horizontal Branch stars with distances from \emph{Gaia}. \citet{lehner11} found no UV absorption at Magellanic velocities when looking at 28 halo stars out to $z$-distances of 12.6~kpc, but searches to larger distances using new stellar catalogs are needed.
+There are currently no observational distance constraints on the Stream, although parts of the Leading Arm have constraints of $<20-30$~kpc \citep{mcclure-griffiths08,price-whelan18,antwi-danso20}.
+To test our prediction of a 20~kpc Stream, UV or optical spectroscopic studies could be performed to look for absorption at Magellanic velocities toward distant MW halo stars, such as blue horizontal branch stars with distances from Gaia. \citet{lehner11} found no UV absorption at Magellanic velocities when looking at 28 halo stars out to $z$-distances of 12.6~kpc, but searches to larger distances using new stellar catalogs are needed.
 This offers a pathway for confirming our prediction of a nearby Stream.

 \software{Astropy (\url{https://www.astropy.org/}; \citealt{astropy:2018}), \gizmo\ (\url{http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html}; \citealt{hopkins15,gadget}), Matplotlib (\url{https://matplotlib.org/}), Plotly (\url{https://plotly.com/}), pygad (\url{https://bitbucket.org/broett/pygad/src/master/}; \citealt{pygad}) }